Power BI for HoloLens (1st gen)

-View your dashboards and reports in the Power BI for Mixed Reality app (Preview) while immersed in the virtual world, or place them in specific locations in the context of your environment.
+View your dashboards and reports in the Power BI app for HoloLens while immersed in the virtual world, or place them in specific locations in the context of your environment.

 Download the Power BI for Mixed Reality app from the Windows store: In the Windows Store, it's called "Power BI Mobile."
 Interact with your dashboards and reports in the virtual world, then select the ones you want to place.

 Power BI for Mixed Reality is based on the Power BI Windows mobile app with additional capabilities unique to mixed reality.
 When you start Power BI for Mixed Reality, you're in this "classic" Windows view of Power BI.
 In this view, you can navigate between the dashboards and reports you have access to.
 When you find the one you want, you can switch from the classic Windows view to the holographic experience.